cruzbit/cruzbit/README.md

 5. Run the client using the public key from step 4. as the `-pubkey` argument.

 Instead of mining with a single public key, you can also use the wallet to generate many keys and dump the public keys to a text file which the client will accept as a `-keyfile` argument.
 The wallet commands to do this are `genkeys` and `dumpkeys`.

+## Discussion

+There is a subbreddit for discussing issues and answering any questions you may have.
+Please feel free to ask anything in [r/cruzbit](https://www.reddit.com/r/cruzbit/) on Reddit.